 Downside Protection:

-For Investors: Investors participate at a premium price, meaning they are already accounting for bitcoin’s volatility in valuation.
+For Investors: Investors participate at a premium price, meaning they are already accounting for bitcoin’s volatility and future upside in valuation.

 Why Investors Participate: